Question: "What should we learn from the tribe of Simeon?"

 Answer: Each of the twelve sons of Israel received a blessing from their father, Jacob, just before his death.
 The twelve sons were the progenitors of the twelve tribes of Israel, and the blessing contained prophetic information about the future of each tribe.
 In the case of the tribe of Simeon, which was paired in the prophecy with the tribe of Levi, Jacob prophesied, “Simeon and Levi are brothers—their swords are weapons of violence.
 Let me not enter their council, let me not join their assembly, for they have killed men in their anger and hamstrung oxen as they pleased.
 Cursed be their anger, so fierce, and their fury, so cruel!
 I will scatter them in Jacob and disperse them in Israel” (Genesis 49:5–7).

-Jacob pronounces a curse upon the anger of Simeon and Levi, no doubt remembering when they treacherously and barbarously destroyed the Shechemites, which Jacob deeply resented for the barbarous way in which it was done and the reproach it brought upon his entire family (Genesis 34:24-30).
-Simeon’s anger was evil, not because indignation against sin is unwarrantable in itself, but because his wrath was marked by deeds of fierceness and cruelty.
-Righteous anger and indignation, the kind Jesus exhibited in cleansing the Temple, for example, is never characterized by cruelty.
-The swords of Simeon, which should have been only weapons of defense, were weapons of violence (v.
-5), to do wrong to others, not to save themselves from wrong.
+Jacob pronounces a curse upon the anger of Simeon and Levi, no doubt remembering when they treacherously and barbarously destroyed the Shechemites, an act Jacob deeply resented for the barbarous way in which it was done and the reproach it brought upon his entire family (Genesis 34:24–30).
+Simeon’s anger was evil, not because indignation against sin is unwarranted, but because his wrath was marked by deeds of fierceness and cruelty.
+Righteous anger and indignation, the kind Jesus exhibited in cleansing the temple, for example, is never characterized by cruelty.
+The swords of Simeon, which should have been only weapons of defense, were weapons of violence to do wrong to others, not to save themselves from wrong.

-Jacob’s statement, “let me not enter their counsel; let me not join their assembly” is a lesson for us as well.
+Jacob’s statement “Let me not enter their counsel; let me not join their assembly” is a lesson for us as well.
 We are not to take the counsel of the angry man because he is unstable and exhibits an inability to control his passions.
-When anger is a defining trait in another’s life, it is an indication of the lack of the spiritual gift of self-control which is the hallmark of all believers (Galatians 5:22-23).
-An angry person makes a poor counselor and in fact, his company should be avoided, especially when the sin of anger is unconfessed and there is no attempt to deal with it in a godly manner.
+When anger is a defining trait in another’s life, it is an indication of the lack of self-control, which is a hallmark of believers (Galatians 5:22–23).
+An angry person makes a poor counselor, and, in fact, his company should be avoided, especially when the sin of anger is unconfessed and there is no attempt to deal with it in a godly manner.

 Finally, Simeon and Levi appeared to be inseparable brothers who are always mentioned together in Scripture, an indication that, like many brothers and sisters, they may have “brought out the worst in each other.”
 Christian parents who see this type of relationship developing in siblings whose influence upon one another is unhealthy, would do well to consider separating them from one another in circumstances where their unfortunate tendency to spur one another to wrong may exert itself.